Cherry MX2A Black vs Blue vs Brown vs Red – Welke MX2A Switch past bij jou?

 Conclusion

-Also explore our full Switch Collection at RGBKeys for more linear, tactile and clicky options.
+Also check the full Switch Collection at RGBKeys for more linear, tactile, clicky, and silent options.